wcchu/Writer/README.md

 1. `data/bible.txt` - The text of the King James Bible (https://www.kingjamesbibleonline.org/).
 2. `data/trump.txt` - The tweets by Donald Trump until 2021-01-08 15:44:28 (https://www.thetrumparchive.com/).
 I removed the emojis in the way suggested in https://stackoverflow.com/a/44905730.
-3. `data/les_miserables.txt` - Les Misérables by Victor Hugo, translated to English by Isabel Florence Hapgood (https://www.gutenberg.org/ebooks/135).
+3. `data/shakespeare.txt` - The complete works of William Shakespeare (https://www.gutenberg.org/ebooks/100).

 Use `DATA_DIR` in `learn.py` to choose the training dataset.
 Run `python learn.py` to build the model and save it in the checkpoint directory.
 All parameters are defined in the beginning part of the `learn.py` code.